stegmanta/apcs-projects/git.md

 * rm --cached              --> removes a file from stage
 * git commit -m"Present tense description of what changed"
 * git log                  --> enter to move down q to quit
-* git checkout -- filename --> discard changes
+* git checkout -- filename --> discard changes (go back in history)

 ## Problems
 * commit without -m        --> Use Esc :wq to quit Vim
 * wrong message            --> git commit --amend -m"New message"

+New change